Home front during World War II: Civilian sentiment and government war efforts

 In 1937, the Shinmin no michi (The Way of the Subjects) was given to all Japanese citizens in order to teach them how they should behave.
 Similarly, the Japanese war ministry issued the Senjinkun (Field Service Code) in 1941, which tried to educate the soldiers on how to behave during wartime.
 Specifically, the Senjinkun contained the famous ideal of no-surrender which inspired many Japanese servicemen to commit suicide than risk capture or surrender.
 Observation of civilian wartime diaries and letters suggest that the government was successful in garnering massive support for the war.
 Despite the rationing that causes food shortages, many Japanese were happy to oblige.
 Sakamoto Kane, Kōchi housewife wrote: "For fish, the community council gave us a distribution of only shrimp and swordfish; we can't get either pork or beef.
 I have the feeling that little by little there will be shortages but that in war, we must aim for frugality even in small ways and we must be careful about waste–for the sake of the country."
 Such sentiments were very common in Japan.

 Further speaking to the success of the Japanese government, there were only ~1000 deserters every year for the six years of World War II.
 In comparison, ~40,000 Americans and more than 100,000 British servicemen deserted during World War II.
-While there was some resistance from the Japanese, most were supportive of the WW II efforts.
+While there was some resistance from the Japanese, most were supportive of the efforts.
 In fact, many were prepared to fight against the invaders if the opportunity came.
 In some areas of Japan, women practiced fighting with bamboo spears; girls vowed to kill at least one invader before they died; children practiced throwing balls in anticipation that they would be throwing grenades at the enemy.
 There were even reports of mass civilian suicides near the end of World War II, an attempt to avoid capture.
 This was partially due to loyalty for the emperor and fear tactics from the Japanese government, which had spread misinformation that the American soldiers would commit atrocities against innocent civilians.
 For the other Japanese civilians, there was a general sense of sorrow at the time of Japan's surrender.
 Inoue Tarō, a Japanese teenager who was tasked with war work, wrote a statement in his diary at the announcement that Japan had surrendered: "Cry!
 Let's cry until we can't any longer.
 Later we'll probably see the outpouring of a new power."